 Are you struggling to get to grips with the latest laws around booster seats?
 Not to worry as thousands of parents still appear to be baffled by the 2017 changes to car seat laws.
 Here are the new rules surrounding car seats, backless booster cushions, and seat belts to help ensure your child's safety as well as helping you to avoid receiving a fine.

 What are the new car seat laws?

-The law regarding booster seats for children changed on March 1 2017.
-UK law requires that all children travelling in front of or rear seat of any car, van or goods vehicle must use the correct child car seat until they’re either 135cm tall or 12 years old, whichever comes first and after this, they must use an adult seat belt.
+The law regarding booster seats for children changed on March 1, 2017.
+UK law requires that all children traveling in front of or rear seat of any car, van, or goods vehicle must use the correct child car seat until they're either 135cm tall or 12 years old, whichever comes first and after this, they must use an adult seat belt.